40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH41 -- jobs.md

 `{job-number}` is the job number id, wrapped with `[]` when displaying jobs mapping table

-It will switch a job to foreground
+will switch a background job with id `{job-number}` to a foreground job

 ```
 bg %{job-number}